 This might be one for the Customer Success team, but it’s no secret that retaining customers is more cost-efficient than finding new ones.

-Intent data allows companies to see the solutions their current client base are considering.
-They might include additional features that you don’t yet offer, or alternate solutions to your own.
+Intent data allows companies to see the solutions their current client base is considering.
+They might include additional features you don’t yet offer or alternate solutions to your own.

-In B2B virtual prospecting intent data plays a key role.
-It’s mostly about prioritisation and market discovery.
-Here are the main use cases for intent data in B2B marketing.
+Marketing intent data is mostly about prioritisation and market discovery.
+Here are the main use cases:

-With the help of intent data, you’ll be able to build effective ABM campaigns.
+With the help of ABM intent data, marketers can build effective account based marketing campaigns.
 Showing relevant ads to the right companies at the right time will drastically reduce your cost per lead.

-With a better idea of the companies who are interested in your product, you’ll be presenting ads to familiar faces.
-Your branding will be recognised and conversions will soar.
+With a better idea of the companies interested in your product, you’ll be presenting ads to familiar faces.
+People will recognise your brand, and conversions will soar.

 This also applies to content marketing.